Welcome to the Ohio Test Prep Teachers' Lounge!

-- Ohio Test Prep was created by me, Matt Doran, a social studies educator and curriculum specialist with sixteen years of experience in urban public education in Ohio.
+- Ohio Test Prep was created by me, Matt Doran, a social studies educator and curriculum specialist with seventeen years experience in urban public education in Ohio.
 I have a B.A. in history and M.Ed. in Social Studies Education from The Ohio State University.
 My colleague, Lynda Ray, created the review guides and games for Social Studies 4.
 Ohio Test Prep is not affiliated with any company or organization.

 Is Ohio Test Prep free?

 - Yes.
 There is absolutely no cost for anything on Ohio Test Prep, and I receive absolutely no money from any user.
 The domain name and website builder subscription are maintained at personal cost by me.

 Who owns the content?

 - I own the website, but that's about it.
 I claim no copyright to anything here.
 The videos are embedded from YouTube and owned by the individual users.
 I created the test items and assessments in Edcite and published them to the public library, so I consider them public domain.
 This site is intended to be freely used by Ohio educators and students to prepare for social studies state tests.